 Beef tibs can best be described as a hearty, meaty dish with complex layers.
 Awaze tibs are somewhat between an Ethiopian stir fry and a stew, and you can eat them as a main meal or side dish.

-What is Awaze Tibs (beef tibs)?
+What is Awaze Tibs (beef Tibs)?

 Awaze tibs, also known as Ethiopian beef tibs, is a popular East African dish of beef cooked with various ingredients that combine to create a fragrant, delicious dish.
 In Ethiopia, tibs refer to a dish with cubed or sliced beef or lamb.